JuliaData/FlatBuffers.jl/docs/src/index.md

 flatbuffer = FlatBuffers.build!(val) # start and build a flatbuffer for our SimpleType val2 = FlatBuffers.read(flatbuffer) # now we can deserialize the value from our flatbuffer, `val2` == `val`
+flatbytes = FlatBuffers.bytes(flatbuffer) # get the serialized bytes of the flatbuffer val3 = Flatbuffers.read(Example.SimpleType, flatbytes) # now we can deserialize directly from flatbytes
 ```

 For more involved examples, see the test suite [here](https://github.com/dmbates/FlatBuffers.jl/tree/master/test).